Reuters Health News Summary | Headlines

 Novo Nordisk hires US pharma veteran as Trump pricing pressure mounts

-Novo Nordisk has appointed U.S. pharmaceutical executive Greg Miley as its new head of corporate affairs, as the obesity drugmaker faces growing pressure from U.S. President Donald Trump on drug pricing.
+Novo Nordisk has appointed U.S. pharmaceutical executive Greg Miley as its new global head of corporate affairs, as the obesity drugmaker faces growing pressure from U.S. President Donald Trump on drug pricing.
 Miley recently served as senior vice president of government affairs at U.S. pharmaceutical giant AbbVie.
-He posted a statement on LinkedIn on Friday and Novo Nordisk shared the statement with Reuters.
+He posted a statement about his appointment on LinkedIn on Friday and Novo Nordisk shared the statement with Reuters.

 Rani Therapeutics signs up to $1.09 billion licensing deal with Japan's Chugai Pharma